AgostinoFerrara/IPSO-MAC/README.md

 The compiler used for this MAC executable is QB64 v2.0.2:
 https://github.com/QB64Team/qb64/releases

-IPSO is an 'executable' and it is seen by Mac OS as a
+Being IPSO is an 'executable', Mac OS sees it as a
-potential threat to its intergrity, so...., depending from
+potential threat to its integrity, so.... depending on
-your OS confinguration you could have different options to run
+your OS configuration, you may have different options for running
 the program for the first time (try in the order):

-a) 	Right-click or Control-click the app and select “Open”;
+a) 	Right-click or Control-click the app and select “Open”.
-b) 	Open System Preferences >Go to Security & Privacy panel
+b) 	Open System Preferences > Go to Security & Privacy panel
-   	> Select the General tab. and press 'Open Anyway' button;
+	> Select the General tab, and select 'Open Anyway' button.
-c) 	If any problem arises in running the program under
+c) 	In the case of troubles running the program in the
-   	Terminal, try to install the xCode Command Line Tools
+   	Terminal, try to install the Xcode Command Line Tools by typing in Terminal the following command:
-	copying and pasting this command in the Terminal window:

         xcode-select --install

-d) 	If you need to change the permissions of the program just
+d) 	If you need to change the program permissions, simply
-	Right click on the  program icon >Infomation > Permission
-	> unlock  and change.
+	Right-click on the  program icon ans select Information > Permission  > unlock  and change.
 e)	If you are here then 'Houston we had a problem'.....

 ==============================================================
-I suggest to put the folder IPSO in the user directory but
+Although I suggest placing the folder IPSO in the user directory,
 it should work from anywhere.
-Data files that are in the same
-directory of IPSO are easier to manage if you are not confident
-with command-line commands.
-To open the enclosed  DATI.IPS
+Data files in the same IPSO directory are easier to manage if you are not confident with command-line commands.
+When prompted, enter the name DATI (without the extension) to open the enclosed DATI.IPS example file.
-example file, input, when asked, the name without extension.

-xxxxx.IPS files use a comma separated values format (use
-DATI.IPS as reference to copy and paste other datasets through
+xxxxx.IPS files use a comma separated values format with an information header.
+Look at DATI.IPS to built similar files through any text editor or at the enclosed file 'How to import data from excel database'.
-a simple text editor.
-Be sure to store data files as simple
-plain text (so set this in text editor preferences).

 Printer outputs are not anymore working.
 Despite all efforts,
 the original 80's sounds do not work under Mac compiled version,